ai4os/ai4-docs/source/howtos/deploy/nomad.rst

     * - ✅ Pros
       - ❌ Cons
     * - - Low latency in predictions,
-        - Zero configuration needed as the model is deployed in the AI4OS stack.
+        - Zero configuration needed as the model is deployed internally.
       - - You are consuming resources even when not actively making predictions.

 1. Choose your module and deploy